 While in Bucharest, Lupanu joined the newly formed Lipatti String Quartet as first violin, continuing in that capacity for ten years.
 In 1995 the quartet was named Quartet-in-Residence at the University of Wisconsin at Milwaukee, where Lupanu earned a Performance Certificate in Chamber Music, studying with Ralph Evans, Efim Boico, and the members of the Fine Arts String Quartet.
 During its studies at UWM, the quartet was featured as Ensemble-in-Residence with the Pabst Theater.
 Prize winners at the London International String Quartet Competition, the Fischoff Chamber Music Competition and the Dmitri Shostakovich Competition in St. Petersburg, Russia, the Lipatti Quartet was invited by the Dmitri Shostakovich Foundation to participate in the celebration of the 90th anniversary of the composer’s birth with a performance at the Opera Comique in Paris, France.
 In 1997, the Quartet became Quartet-in-Residence at Northern Illinois University, working with the renowned Vermeer Quartet.
-While there, Lupanu completed his Master’s Degree and earned the soloist’s Performance Certificate, studying with Shmuel Ashkenasi and Mathias Tacke.
+While there, Lupanu completed his Master’s Degree and earned a Performance Certificate, studying with Shmuel Ashkenasi and Mathias Tacke.
 Additionally, the Lipatti Quartet has performed in master classes with many of the world’s most respected chamber ensembles, including the Amadeus, American, Borodin, Cleveland, Emerson, Guarneri, Juilliard, Orion, Takacs, and Tokyo String Quartets.
 The Lipatti Quartet toured extensively in the USA, Germany, Great Britain, France, and Romania.

 A very dedicated teacher, Lupanu maintains an active teaching studio in Charlotte and served as Lecturer in Strings at the University of North Carolina-Greensboro.
 Since 2016, Calin Lupanu and his wife, Monica Boboc, have started the non-profit ensemble and series, Chamber Music for All, committed to providing high quality chamber music performances and educational projects, accessible to both younger audiences as well as experienced listeners.
-Mr. Lupanu plays a violin made by Pierre Silvestre in Lyon, France in 1857.
+Chamber Music for All performs concerts throughout Charlotte greater area.